 Why Choose West Midlands for Infection Training?

-The ID-Micro/Virology programmes are now well established in region, and indeed the largest group of infection trainees are now the ID-Medical microbiology strain!
+The ID-Micro/Virology programmes are now well established in the region, and indeed the largest group of infection trainees are now the ID-Medical microbiology arm!
 3 ID consultants, including the ID training Programme Director, are ID-micro trained and dually accredited.
-We are one of only 4 regions to be accredited for Tropical Medicine training in the UK, and we benefit from being the main centre for military infectious diseases medicine, includingtraining of military personnel in infection specialties.
+We are one of only 4 regions to be accredited for Tropical Medicine training in the UK, and we benefit from being the main centre for military infectious diseases medicine, including training of military personnel in infection specialties.

-The largest ID unit in the West Midlands, and the major ID training centre, is at Birmingham Heartlands Hospital (BHH), which is part of the Heart of England NHS Trust.
+The largest ID unit in the West Midlands, and the major ID training centre, is at Birmingham Heartlands Hospital (BHH), which is part of the University Hospitals Birmingham Trust.
 The department is long established, vibrant, and expanding -reassuringly so in the current economic climate.
 There are now 7 ID consultants, and typically 4/5 registrars.
 All subspecialties are managed or co-managed by the ID consultants.
-This includes a large in- & out- patient TB service, HIV (900 patients), chronic Hepatitis B&C, bone infection, etc.
+This includes a large in- & out- patient TB service, HIV (900 patients), chronic Hepatitis B&C, bone infection and OPAT services etc.